 Best Overall Kids’ Skates: American Athletic Shoe Girl’s Tricot Lined Ice Skates

-The professional-style boot is made for optimal performance combined with ultimate comfort.
-The PVC material is lightweight, maintenance-free, and may keep your child’s feet dry while out on the ice.
+The high-quality boot is made for optimal performance combined with ultimate comfort.
+The exterior PVC material looks like leather but is lightweight, maintenance-free, and should keep your child’s feet dry while out on the ice.
 The excellent insulation of the boot will also avoid feet becoming cold.

-The ankle is well padded with the multi-layer ankle support that fits snugly and gives beginner skaters the best flexibility in movement.
+The ankle boots are well padded with the multi-layer ankle support that fits snugly and gives beginner skaters the best flexibility in movement.
 The comfortable form-fitting padded split tongue also provides additional stability to the skater, making it easier for novices to balance and focus on their skating.

 The American Athletic Shoe series have ice skates for boys and girls.
-If your child prefers a black boot to the white, then the American Athletic Shoe Boy’s Tricot Lined Skates should satisfy them.
+The pair listed above are girls ice skates – but if your child prefers a black boot to the white, then the American Athletic Shoe Boy’s Tricot Lined Skates should satisfy them.
+Just make sure to size them appropriately.

 Best for Toddlers: Bauer Lil Angel Champ Skates